Neogramin/neogramin.github.io/_posts/2015-09-25-how-to-undo-your-git-failure.md

 ---
-title: Devin AI: Developer Assistant or Replacement?
+title: Devin AI - Developer Assistant or Replacement?
 A Look at the Future of Coding
 tags: [External Post, Git]
 style: fill
 color: warning